Mormons: Terminology

 The terminology preferred by the church itself has varied over time.
 At various points, the church has embraced the term Mormon and stated that other sects within the shared faith tradition should not be called Mormon.

-The word Mormon was initially coined to describe any person who believes in the Book of Mormon as a scripture volume.
+The word Mormon was initially coined to describe any person who considers the Book of Mormon to be a scripture volume.
 Mormonite and Mormon were originally descriptive terms used both by outsiders to the faith, church members, and occasionally church leaders.
 The term Mormon later was sometimes used derogatorily; such use may have developed during the 1838 Mormon War, although church members and leaders "embraced the term", according to church historian Matthew Bowman, and by the end of the 1800s it was broadly used.

-The church has made efforts, including in 1982, in 2001 prior to the Salt Lake City Olympics, in 2011 after The Book of Mormon appeared on Broadway, and again in 2018, to encourage the use of the church's full name, The Church of Jesus Christ of Latter Day Saints, rather than the terms Mormon or LDS.
+The LDS Church has made efforts, including in 1982, in 2001 prior to the 2002 Salt Lake City Olympics, in 2011 after The Book of Mormon appeared on Broadway, and again in 2018, to encourage the use of the church's full name, rather than the terms Mormon or LDS.
 According to Patrick Mason, chair of Mormon studies at Claremont Graduate University and Richard Bennett, a professor of church history at Brigham Young University, this is because non-church members have historically been confused about whether it represents a Christian faith, which concerns church leaders, who want to emphasize that the church is a Christian church.
-The term Mormon also causes concern for church leaders because it has been used to include splinter groups such as Fundamentalist Latter Day Saints, who practice polygamy, which the main church does not; Mason said "For more than 100 years, the mainstream LDS church has gone to great pains to distance itself from those who practice polygamy.
-It doesn’t want to have any confusion there between those two groups."
+The term Mormon also causes concern for church leaders because it has been used to include splinter groups such as Fundamentalist Latter Day Saints, who practice polygamy, which the LDS Church does not; Mason said "For more than 100 years, the mainstream LDS Church has gone to great pains to distance itself from those who practice polygamy.
+It doesn't want to have any confusion there between those two groups."

-In 2018 The Church of Jesus Christ of Latter-day Saints published a style guide that encourages the use of the terms “the Church,” the “Church of Jesus Christ” or the “restored Church of Jesus Christ” as shortened versions after an initial use of the full name.
-According to church historian Bowman, 'the term “restored” refers to the idea that the original Christian religion is obsolete, and Mormons alone are practicing true Christianity.'
+In 2018, the LDS Church published a style guide that encourages the use of the terms "the Church", the "Church of Jesus Christ" or the "restored Church of Jesus Christ" as shortened versions after an initial use of the full name.
+According to church historian Bowman, 'the term "restored" refers to the idea that the original Christian religion is obsolete, and Mormons alone are practicing true Christianity.'

 The 2018 style guide rejects the term Mormons along with "Mormon Church", "Mormonism", and the abbreviation LDS.
 The second-largest sect, the Community of Christ, also rejects the term Mormon due to its association with the practice of polygamy among Brighamite sects.
 Other sects, including several fundamentalist branches of the Brighamite tradition, embrace the term Mormon.